mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment-Preparation/README.md

 In a production environment, I would improve this process by:

-- Using a formal deployment checklist before installing AD DS
+- Using a formal domain controller deployment checklist
 - Confirming server naming standards before promotion
 - Validating static IP and DNS planning before role installation
 - Documenting administrative ownership of the domain controller